caffedrine/HttpWebRequestsCPP/README.md

   *SOCKS5, SOCKS5 and HTTP proxy support implemented;

-  *Cookie container like the one from .NET
+  *Implemented Cookie container like the one from .NET

   *Easy to use

-  *Not implemented follow redirects and other advanced optins.
+  *Not implemented follow redirects and other advanced options.

   *SSL not implemented, yet...